 Robbie has traveled an interesting road to becoming a successful author.
 When she started writing career books, she had no idea she would eventually write about loss and grief.
 It's her personal experience and desire to make a difference in the lives of those grieving a loss that motivated her to write How to Say It When You Don’t Know What to Say.

 Robbie writes from a unique perspective as a mother who has lost two children.
 It's Robbie’s goal to help her readers communicate effectively when their loved ones, neighbors, colleagues, and community members face difficult times.
-Her book is now available in individual volumes for Illness & Death, Suicide, and Miscarriage and e-books on Death of a Child, Death of a Stillborn or Newborn Baby, Pet Loss, Caregiver Responsibilities, Divorce and Job Loss.
+Her book is now available in e-book and print for Illness & Death, Suicide, and Miscarriage and e-books on Death of a Child, Death of a Stillborn or Newborn Baby, Pet Loss, Caregiver Responsibilities, Divorce and Job Loss.
 All publications are available in Amazon's Kindle Store.

 When my neighbor’s daughter died following a car accident, the neighborhood pulled together and extended an array of kindnesses.
 Folks they did not know left bagels on their doorstep; others placed additional obituaries in their mailbox, and many sent cards and flowers.…Continue